morkusporkus/TabletopPowerTools/README.md

 # Getting Started

 Ensure you've installed all necessary prerequisites before running the project.
-When running locally, it's recommended to use the `Windows Machine` profile.s
+When running locally, it's recommended to use the `Windows Machine` profile.

+Icons used are sourced from https://game-icons.net/.

 ## Prerequisites
 - Windows 10/11